facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

     ///

 4. If a roman numeral consisting of a single letter is used within an alphabetical list (assuming no indication of a list type change) the list item will be treated as an alphabetical list item.
+See [special cases](#special-cases) on how to navigate these edge cases.

     ```
     iii.
 Item 3